Payment Process for International Individuals

 I-94 form, the U.S. Arrival and Departure Record issued by a Customs and Border Protection (CBP) Officer to foreign visitors entering the United States.
 A copy of their I-94 form can be obtained by the visitor on the U.S. Homeland Security's website. https://i94.cbp.dhs.gov/I94/#/home

 B-1, W-B = Visitor for business purposes.
-In order to assist your visitor to enter the U.S. in a W-B or B-1 business status, you will need to provide them an official letter of invitation on University of Oregon letterhead, signed by a UO employee, which contains your visitor's name, the dates and subject of the invitation before they travel.
-They are then able to present this letter to the pertinent authority requesting that they grant your visitor a "visitor for business" status.
+In order to assist your visitor to enter the U.S. with a W-B or B-1 business visa type, you will need to provide them an official letter of invitation on University of Oregon letterhead, signed by a UO employee, which contains your visitor's name, the dates and subject of the invitation before they travel.
+They are then able to present this letter to the pertinent authority requesting that they grant your visitor a "visitor for business" B visa type.
 They may be from a country that is participating in the Visa Waiver Program, or already have a valid ongoing visa (extended term), in which case they would present the letter to immigration official at the port of entry.
 It is possible they may be required to get a new visa from the U.S. Embassy in their home country.

 W-T and W-B are equivalent of B-2 and B-1 visa types, respectively, for visitors residing in a visa-waiver country.

 F-1 and J-1 visa, these students are sponsored by the University of Oregon already have their visa documentation on file with Global Education